Sparse Bayesian Optimization: ACQUISITION FUNCTION REGULARIZATION

 \subsection{External Regularization}

+We use a regularization term $\xi(\mathbf{x})$ to model \textit{sparsity}, which may be an $L_0$ quasinorm to target feature-level sparsity, $\xi(\mathbf{x}) = \|\mathbf{x} - \mathbf{x}^s\|_0$, or can be adjusted for different forms of sparsity such as group sparsity.
+Here $\mathbf{x}^s$ represents the target point that the decision maker wishes to drive the solution towards, e.g., a zero-vector or the current default parameters (status quo).
+For our analysis of regularization, we will assume that $\mathbf{x}^s$ is the unique global minimum of $\xi(\mathbf{x})$.

-Perhaps the most straightforward approach for adding regularization to acquisition optimization is simply to add a regularization penalty directly to the acquisition function.
-This parallels the approach taken in regression with techniques like ridge regression and the lasso.
+A straightforward approach for adding regularization is to simply add a regularization penalty directly to the acquisition function.
+This parallels regularized regression techniques like ridge regression and the lasso.
 Given a penalty term $\xi(\mathbf{x})$, we then maximize

 to select the next point for evaluation.
 We refer to this approach as \textit{external regularization} (ER).
-The penalty may be an $L_0$ norm\footnote{Note that even though $\|x\|_0:= |\{j : x_j \neq 0\}|$ does not actually satisfy the axioms of a vector norm, it is often referred to as a norm in the sparse optimization community.} to target feature-level sparsity, $\xi(\mathbf{x}) = \|\mathbf{x}\|_0$, or can be adjusted for different forms of sparsity such as group sparsity.
-The regularization coefficient $\lambda$ must be set, just as in the classical regularized regression setting.
+EI with external regularization is:

-This formulation separates the explore/exploit value of a point, encoded in $\alpha$, from its sparsity value, encoded in $\xi$.
+The regularization coefficient $\lambda$ must be set, just as with classic regularized regression.
+This formulation separates the explore/exploit value of a point, in $\alpha$, from its sparsity value, in $\xi$.
 This can perform poorly, because there is necessarily interaction between these two notions of value.
-We now provide a negative result showing that external regularization cannot capture certain levels of sparsity.
+We provide a negative result showing that external regularization cannot capture certain levels of sparsity.

-For this result, we will assume that the penalty term has a strict global minimum: \begin{assumption} $\xi$ has a strict global minimum on $\mathcal{B}$ at $\mathbf{x}^S$. \end{assumption} The point $\mathbf{x}^S$ is the point of maximum sparsity.
-For $\xi(\mathbf{x}) = \|\mathbf{x}\|_0$ and a search space that includes the origin, Assumption \ref{ass:strict} holds with $\mathbf{x}^S = 0$. \begin{theorem} Suppose $\alpha(\mathbf{x}) = 0$ for every $\mathbf{x}$ where $\xi(\mathbf{x}) \leq \theta$.
-Then, for any value of $\lambda > 0$, every maximizer of $\alpha^\textrm{ext}(\mathbf{x} ; \lambda)$ will satisfy $\xi(\mathbf{x}) > \theta$, or will equal $\mathbf{x}^S$. \end{theorem} The proof is given in Section~\ref{sec:proofs} in the supplementary material.
-This result shows that if the acquisition value is $0$ whenever the sparsity penalty is below a certain level $\theta$, external regularization will not be able to recover any points with sparsity penalty below that level, other than the trivial point of maximum sparsity.
-This situation can easily be encountered in practice when there is a trade-off between the objective function and the sparsity.
-Consider the EI acquisition function with external regularization: